undeadwanderer/loita-hack/README.md

 ### Known issues:
 * I've only tested the skin with iTunes; it might not work as well with other players; I saw people complaining about issues with other players on Loita's DeviantArt page; I assume that those issues are because of the NowPlaying plugin and not of the skin code so I can't do anything about it anyway.
-* The icons could be better but I don't have much experience with pixelart; tried my best to make them blend in with the rest of the buttons.
+* The icons could be better but I don't have much experience with pixel art; tried my best to make them blend in with the rest of the buttons.
 * "Repeat" function only switches between "off" and "repeat track", can't do anything about that since it's a NowPlaying limitation.